The Beginning

 I started testosterone replacement therapy, and within weeks, the fog lifted.
 It wasn't subtle.
 It was like someone turned the lights on in a room I'd been stumbling through for years.
 I went from barely functioning to becoming President of Phi Beta Lambda at the University of South Florida.
 I earned Rookie of the Year at Vivint.
 I built businesses.

 That experience didn't just change my trajectory.
-It radicalized my thinking about medicine.
+It fundamentally reshaped how I think about health and the human body.
 Because here's what haunts me: what if I hadn't gotten that blood test?
 What if a doctor had looked at a 19-year-old with fatigue and brain fog and handed him an antidepressant?
 How many people are living diminished lives right now because nobody thought to look at the root cause?
 That question drives everything I do.

 The Injuries